rehierl/abstract-properties/12-x-doctree-traversal/12-0-the-ordered-doctree/2-1-ordered-doctree-order.md

 ```

 That is, node `n` has `ps` as its previous sibling, `ns` as its next sibling,
 `fc` as its first child and `lc` as its last child.
-Based on that, node `p` has
+Because of that, node `p`
-`fs` as its first child (i.e. the "first sibling" of `n`) and `ls` as its last
+has `fs` as its first child (i.e. the "first sibling" of `n`) and `ls` as its
-child (i.e. the "last sibling" of `n`).
+last child (i.e. the "last sibling" of `n`).

-With the above tree order in mind, one can perform the same steps in regards
+With that tree order in mind, one can perform the same steps in regards to
-to the child order of parent `p`.
+the child order of parent `p`.
 What remains is a cover graph whose general
 structure is as follows:

 ```